 True and False Apostles

-11 I hope you will bear with me in a little foolishness (though in fact you already are bearing with me).1 2 For with God’s own jealousy I am jealous for you, for I betrothed you to one husband in order to present you as a pure virgin to Christ.
-3 But I fear that just as the serpent deceived Eve by his cunning, so too your minds will somehow be drawn away from the sincerity2 and purity of a proper devotion to Christ.
-4 For if someone comes to you and preaches another Jesus whom we have not preached; or if you receive a different spirit than the one you originally received, or a different gospel than the one you originally accepted—you put up with it all too well!
+11 I hope you will bear with me in a little foolishness (though in fact you already are bearing with me).1 2 For I am jealous for you with God’s own jealousy, seeing that I betrothed you to one husband in order to present you as a pure virgin to Christ.
+3 But I fear that just as the serpent deceived Eve by his cunning, so too your minds will somehow be drawn away from a pure, single-hearted devotion to Christ.2 4 For if someone comes to you and preaches another Jesus whom we have not preached; or if you receive a different spirit than the one you originally received, or a different gospel than the one you originally accepted—you put up with it all too well!

 5 For I do not consider myself at all inferior to these “super-apostles” in your midst.
-6 But even if I am untrained in speaking, I am not in knowledge, as indeed we have already made quite clear to you in every possible way.3 7 Or did I commit a sin when I humbled myself so you could be exalted—that is, when4 I preached the gospel of God to you free of charge?
-8 I robbed other churches, taking wages from them so I could minister to you.
-9 And when I was present with you and stood in need, I was a burden to no one, for the brothers who came from Macedonia fully supplied my needs.5 Indeed, in every respect I kept myself from being a burden to you, and will continue to do so.
+6 But even if I am untrained in speaking, I am not in knowledge, as indeed we have already made clear to you in every possible way.3 7 Or did I commit a sin when I humbled myself so that you could be exalted—that is, when4 I preached the gospel of God to you free of charge?
+8 I robbed other churches, taking wages from them so that I could minister to you.
+9 And when I was present with you and stood in need, I was a burden to no one, for the brothers who came from Macedonia supplied me with all that I lacked.5 Indeed, in every respect I kept myself from being a burden to you, and I will continue to do so.
 10 As the truth of Christ is in me, no one will keep me from boasting about this6 in the regions of Achaia!
 11 Why?
 Because I don’t love you?
 God knows!

 12 But what I am doing, I will certainly7 continue to do, in order to cut off every opportunity from those who are looking for a way to be considered our equals in the things8 they boast about.
 13 For such men are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 14 And no wonder!
 For Satan himself transforms himself into an angel of light; 15 therefore it is no great surprise9 if his servants also transform themselves into servants of righteousness—whose final end will be according to their deeds.